Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-14.svg)

 ### StoryFlowDecision 15
 A workshop in Hawaii is on the agenda.
-All stats of the PlayerCharacter will be summed up and depending on the sum there are following options:
+All PlayerCharacterStatusValues will be summed up and depending on the sum there are following options:

 * The PlayerCharacter can participate in the workshop
 * The PlayerCharacter is not allowed to participate in the workshop